 - When did you first notice having trouble seeing certain colors?

 - Does it affect one eye or both?

-- Does anyone in your family (including parents and grandparents) have poor color vision?
+- Does anyone in your family (including parents and grandparents) have color blindness?

 - Do you have any medical conditions?

 - Are you exposed to chemicals in your workplace?

 - Are you taking any medicines or supplements?